achliopa/udacity_interactive3dGraphics/readme.md

 * draw a picture if it helps.
 * undo the transformation if we are not moving  to our goal.

+### Quiz:Instancing

-### Instancing is the idea that a single geometric set of triangles can be reused again and again. e.g for a lamp we might have different transforms for each bulb but htte bulbs all have the same mesh.
+* Instanciationg is the idea that a single geometric set of triangles can be reused again and again. e.g for a lamp we might have different transforms for each bulb but htte bulbs all have the same mesh.

 * e.g reuse a cylinder